sigp/positions-vacant/rust-security-engineer.md

 ## Apply

 If you're ready to join our team and contribute to securing the future of blockchain technology, please fill out our application form [here](https://forms.gle/1AHYRya3iQTjdsuv9).
-Alternatively, you can email your application to [careers@sigmaprime.io](mailto:careers@sigmaprime.io).

 At Sigma Prime, we celebrate diversity and welcome applicants from all backgrounds.